-So, while conspicuous performances of girl power like those of Stefani, Courtney Love, Cindy Lauper, Madonna and the Spice Girls — whose have-it-all, you-go-girl cultural feminist legacy, I would posit, was inherited by Swift and her peers — were subversive in the 90s and aughts, and will always be fun as hell to dance to, it has since become clear that these women’s brands (remember kinderwhore?) were ultimately complicit with the relentless trivialization and eroticization of women within rock culture.
+So, while explicit performances of girl power like those of Stefani, Courtney Love, Cindy Lauper, Madonna and the Spice Girls — whose have-it-all, you-go-girl cultural feminist legacy, I would posit, was inherited by Swift and her peers — were subversive in the 90s and aughts, and will always be fun as hell to dance to, it has since become evident that these women’s brands (remember kinderwhore?) were ultimately complicit with the relentless trivialization and eroticization of women within rock culture.

 In 2016, “girl power” in music is either obsolete, or begging for redefinition.
 The latter, I argue, is happening, and in an unlikely genre.
-Although the site of an undeniable feminist legacy and immense progress, DIY, punk and indie continue to be an appallingly male-dominated scenes (a reality that has been widely criticized by feminist writers over the past several years).
+Although the site of an undeniable feminist legacy and immense progress, DIY, punk and indie rock continue to be an appallingly male-dominated scenes (a reality that has been widely criticized by feminist critics over the past several years).
 However, while we cynical listeners are waiting for girl power to get off its ass and for the lethargic wheels of musical history to turn, women in the scene — like Brooklyn-based, Japanese-American Mitski — are doing the work on both counts.

 The song, and much of Mitski’s catalogue are a diaristic account of modern young-adulthood.
 Her music is also inconspicuously but unapologetically attentive to and expressive of female experiences: the specific uncertainties, anxieties, pleasures and pains that come with walking around as a girl in the world.

 Mitski is doing this work — and creating these cultural, artistic and personal spaces — whether she means to or not.
 And this question of “means to” is actually one of the most affirming things about her music.
-Mitski’s consciousness and concern for female experiences — her girl power — is incidental, rather than instrumental to her music.
+Mitski’s consciousness of and concern for female experiences — her girl power — is incidental, rather than instrumental to her music.
 It is uncalculated, innate and not particularly sexy or bankable in the economy of popular culture.
 Mitski is just singing and playing guitar, making records and concerts, “giving a shit” and being honest.
 The kind of girl power I’m interested in emerges naturally when women find ways to do this.

 The uncalculatedness of Mitski’s music speaks to how inarticulable I find this reframed girl power.
 So much of it is very sensory, and feels deeply personal, intimate and encrypted — so much so that I am afraid I’ve wasted 1,500 public words trying to construct a theory of girl power around what is really just a particular artist who “does it for me.”
-However, I suspect that from reading and talking about Mitski, that other women are also finding that coming-home familiarity, catharsis and exhilaration in her urgent, tattering guitar-playing, steely but choked-up vocals, and the glimpses she allows us into her remarkable life.
+However, I suspect that from reading and talking about Mitski, that other women music-listeners are also finding that coming-home familiarity, catharsis and exhilaration in her urgent, tattering guitar-playing, steely but choked-up vocals, and the glimpses she allows us into her remarkable life.

 Jael Goldfine is a junior in the College of Arts and Sciences.
 Objectivity Bites appears alternate Wednesdays this semester.
 She can be reached at firstname.lastname@example.org.